How to Easily Improve Your EPC Rating

 5. The energy performance certificate will be issued.

-Affordable ways to improve EPC rating
+Ways to improve EPC rating

 To secure the best EPC rating possible for a building, owners should consider doing home eco-improvements before having an inspector rate the property.
-Below are a couple of tips on how you can improve your EPC rating.

 1. Loft insulation

-Adding loft insulation can cut your energy bills by up to £215 a year.
 Loft insulation blocks heat from entering your home in the summer and stops heat escaping during the winter.
-This results in a cooler home in the summer and warmer in the winter.

-2. Replace old light bulbs
+2. Use LED light bulbs

 An even easier way to improve your EPC rating is by switching up all your light bulbs with much more energy-efficient LED ones.

-3. Cavity wall insulation
+3. Wall insulation

-Cavity wall insulation will significantly reduce heating bills.
 Buildings with solid walls could settle with just insulating the external walls to lessen costs.

-4. Double glazing windows
+4. Double-glazing windows

-5. Upgrading a boiler
+5. Upgrading your boiler

-Upgrading to an energy-efficient boiler one can raise an EPC score by as much as 40 points.
 The minimum EPC rating for a building is 39 – meaning, the property could reach the compliance standard in one upgrade.
-Alternatively, a more cost-effective option is to insulate the hot water cylinder.

-For a homeowner to increase their EPC rating, taking on insulation, double glazing and heating all at once, instead of one project at a time could be more cost-effective.
+For a homeowner to increase their EPC rating, taking on insulation, double glazing, and heating all at once, instead of one project at a time, could be more cost-effective.
 If a building is eco-efficient enough, it could be eligible for certain benefits, not to mention how attractive it will be to property buyers or renters.

 Share Post: